Fraud Blocker

 When spouses divorce in California, each must submit a complete and accurate financial disclosure statement to the court that outlines all their financial assets and liabilities.
 They must fully disclose all their bank records, investment account details, deeds, titles, and cryptocurrency holdings.
 They must also assert their rights over any separate property they control that they believe to be exempt from property division.

 It is crucial to be truthful in your financial disclosure statement.
 If you discover that you have made an unintentional error or omission, you must notify the court immediately.
 If it is determined that you lied in your financial disclosure statement or attempted to hide assets to shield them from property division, you could face contempt of court, fines, and liability for your spouse’s legal fees.
+Under California Family Code section 1101(h), a court may award the innocent spouse 100% of any asset that was deliberately concealed.

 Separate Versus Community Property in Divorce